 Dizziness is common in all adults, but there are special reasons why older people may become dizzy.
 Understanding why it happens is the first step towards addressing dizziness.

 Dizziness occurs when the brain does not receive reliable messages from senses about the body's position or motion in space.
 Medical conditions, such as diabetes, can cause loss of accurate vision, hearing, inner ear function, and peripheral nerve sensation resulting in these unreliable messages.
+It can also occur if the brain does not get enough blood flow.
+This can happen due to circulation problems or dehydration.

 There are a range of conditions that can cause dizziness.
 Finding the cause can be frustrating to doctors and their patients.
 However, the cause must be understood in order to treat it.